pratapladhani/mcs-labs/labs/ask-me-anything/README-30 min version.md

 > [!IMPORTANT]
 > This integration showcases how agents can be scoped for specific domains while maintaining a unified user experience.
 The ServiceNow knowledge and tools are automatically triggered for IT-related queries, demonstrating intelligent capability routing within a single agent.

+30. **Publish** your agent and test the third Suggested prompt regarding ticket status in M365 Copilot (and Teams if needed).
+Note: you don't need to reload your agent or restart the conversation.
+Your Ask Me Anything agent is now capable to query Service Now and resolve support issues based on Service Now Knowledge bases as well as query Incident details for you.
 ---

 ### 🏅 Congratulations!
 You've completed Use Case #6